llvm/llvm-project/bolt/docs/CommandLineArgumentReference.md

 - `--lite-threshold-pct=<uint>`

-  Threshold (in percent) of matched profile at which stale profile inference is applied to functions.
-Argument corresponds to the sum of matched execution counts of function blocks divided by the sum of execution counts of function blocks.
-E.g if the sum of a function blocks' execution counts is 100, the sum of the function blocks' matched execution counts is 10, and the argument is 15 (15%), profile inference will not be applied to that function.
-A higher threshold will correlate with fewer functions to process in cases of stale profile.
-Default set to %5.
+  Threshold (in percent) of matched profile where profile inference is applied to functions.
+If the ratio of a function's exactly matched blocks to number of blocks is less than the threshold, inference isn't applied.
+Default is %0.

 - `--matched-profile-threshold=<uint>`